-ork individually and as a member of a team to produce original video/radio shows for nool/community.
-1 L.a Establish production parameters/vision and organize a plan for deadlines, division of labor, etc. 1 b Understand concepts of basic set design for a small studio news show.
-1 L.c Assume a given role, such as reporter/writer, videographer, director/editor, producer, etc. 1 l.d Brainstorm ideas for coverage based on news value and assign projects accordingly.
-1 L.e Deliver news show to students/community.
-2. F 2.
-Plan and produce factual and informative audio/video packages for broadcast.
-2 2.a Brainstorm, research and storyboard packages before filming/writing.
-2 2.b Film on-camera interviews and B-roll that capture all angles of a story.
-2 2.c Use a combination of standard camera shots (close-up, medium, wide, establishing, cut-in, cut-away, etc.) 2 2.d Edit raw footage and audio into a meaningful sequence of events that complements a spoken, non-biased narration.
-2 2.e Compose graphics and special effects that enhance (not distract from) reporting.
-3. W /rite qu ality, informative scripts for broadcasts and packages.
-3 3.a Distinguish between newspaper/magazine writing and broadcast writing (writing to be read vs. writing to be heard).
-3 3.b Focus scriptwriting on informing an audience.
+Identifier Standard 1 Work individually and as a member of a team to produce original video/radio shows for school/community. a.
+Establish production parameters/vision and organize a plan for deadlines, division of labor, etc. b.
+Understand concepts of basic set design for a small studio news show. c.
+Assume a given role, such as reporter/writer, videographer, director/editor, producer, etc. d.
+Brainstorm ideas for coverage based on news value and assign projects accordingly. e.
+Deliver news show to students/community.
+2 Plan and produce factual and informative audio/video packages for broadcast. a.
+Brainstorm, research, and storyboard packages before filming/writing. b.
+Film on-camera interviews and B-roll that capture all angles of a story. c.
+Use a combination of standard camera shots (close-up, medium, wide, establishing, cut-in, cut-away, etc.) d.
+Edit raw footage and audio into a meaningful sequence of events that complements a spoken, non-biased narration. e.
+Compose graphics and special effects that enhance (not distract from) reporting.
+3 Write quality, informative scripts for broadcasts and packages. a.
+Distinguish between newspaper/magazine writing and broadcast writing (writing to be read vs. writing to be heard). b.
+Focus scriptwriting on informing an audience.
 Eliminate generalities and unnecessary words.
-Use short, simple, conversational narration that employs proper usage of Standard English.
-3 3.c Identify people by title and full name on first reference.
-Use only last names in subsequent mentions.
-3 3.d Speak coherently (verbally and non-verbally) and in harmony with the tone of the report, and continually refine presentation skills (voice quality, articulation, body language and stage presence).
-4. Operate basic video/audio production equipment.
-4.a Explain the function of each type of production equipment.
-4.b Operate and exhibit the correct use of cameras, tripods, hand-held/lavaliere 4.0 microphones, audio mixers, graphics generators and video editing software.
-4.c Execute basic camera movements using a tripod.
-4.d Use the basic structure of small studio lighting.
-4.e Use relevant broadcasting terminology and establish it as the common 4.0 language of studio.
-4.f Demonstrate the concepts of headroom, nose room, lead room and the Rule of 4.1 Thirds.
-5. Use indu stry-standard marketing techniques to sell advertisements and advance the publication n's brand.
-5.a Work with local groups and businesses to design advertisements based on the customer's needs.
-5.b Develop a marketing campaign for publication (with both digital and print elements).
-6. Engage a audience through the web, social media.
-6.a Publish work to the web via streaming sites such as Vimeo, TeacherTube or 0.a YouTube, via podcast or on the school web site.
-6.b Engage audience through social media, including but not limited to links to ช.ม student content, breaking news reports, polls and requests for feedback.
-7. Evaluate broadcasts to determine areas for growth and improvement.
-7.a Critique works of other students.
-7.b Encourage other students, community members and industry professionals to 7.0 submit feedback.
+Use short, simple, conversational narration that employs proper usage of Standard English. c.
+Identify people by title and full name on first reference.
+Use only last names in subsequent mentions. d.
+Speak coherently (verbally and non-verbally) and in harmony with the tone of the report, and continually refine presentation skills (voice quality, articulation, body language, and stage presence).
+4 Operate basic video/audio production equipment. a.
+Explain the function of each type of production equipment. b.
+Operate and exhibit the correct use of cameras, tripods, hand-held/lavaliere microphones, audio mixers, graphics generators, and video editing software. c.
+Execute basic camera movements using a tripod. d.
+Use the basic structure of small studio lighting.

+Identifier Standard e.
+Use relevant broadcasting terminology and establish it as the common language of studio. f.
+Demonstrate the concepts of headroom, nose room, lead room, and the Rule of Thirds.
+5 Use industry-standard marketing techniques to sell advertisements and advance the publication's brand. a.
+Work with local groups and businesses to design advertisements based on the customer's needs. b.
+Develop a marketing campaign for publication (with both digital and print elements).
+6 Engage audience through the web, social media. a.
+Publish work to the web via streaming sites such as Vimeo, TeacherTube or YouTube, via podcast or on the school web site. b.
+Engage audience through social media, including but not limited to links to student content, breaking news reports, polls, and requests for feedback.
+7 Evaluate broadcasts to determine areas for growth and improvement.a.
+Critique works of other students.b.
+Encourage other students, community members, and industry professionals to submit feedback.